Lemoncode/vuejs-by-sample/00 SFC Boilerplate/README.md

  npm install typescript@2 --save-dev
  ```

-- We need as well to drop a **tsconfig.json** file in the root folder of our project with recommended config to VueJs
+- We need as well to drop a **tsconfig.json** file in the root folder of our project

 ### ./tsconfig.json
  ```json